CrazyCloudCraft/wikitest/Placeholders.md

 ***
 ## PAPI-placeholders
-This placeholders are from PlaceholderAPI and don't require any additional plugin to function (unless mentioned).
+These placeholders are from PlaceholderAPI and don't require any additional plugin to function (unless mentioned).

 - ### **BungeeCord**
 > /papi ecloud download Bungee